 Labradoodle vs Goldendoodle Health

-Labradoodles and Goldendoodles are known to be generally healthy dogs.
+Goldendoodle Labradoodle mix dogs are known to be generally healthy.

 However, a puppy from either hybrid dog line will only be as healthy as the breeder’s own genetic health testing program.